MarginaliaSearch/MarginaliaSearch/code/index/readme.md

 # Index

-This module contains the components that make up the search index.
+This index subsystem contains the components that make up the search index.

 It exposes an API for querying the index, and contains the logic for ranking search results.
 It does not parse the query, that is